PaulStoffregen/O_C_T41/readme.md

 Tests can be done with the analog board connected or removed.
-If signals which connect to the analog board read zero or a very low number, short circuits or other problems by be on the analog board.
-Removing it and checking whether the voltage returns to normal may help localize the issue.
+If signals which connect to the analog board read zero or a very low number, short circuits or other problems might be on the analog board.
+Removing it and checking whether the voltages returns to normal may help localize the issue.

 Testing the voltages in this order usually makes the most sense.